-The feedback isn’t about you making your mentee feel rubbish, it’s supposed to be for their benefit.
-If they feel hugely awkward or are made to feel stupid, then they are not going to be able to move constructively forward.
+The feedback isn’t about you making your mentee feel rubbish; it’s supposed to be for their benefit.
+If they feel hugely awkward or are made to feel stupid, then they will not be able to move constructively forward.

 The feedback is for the recipient, not for you, so be sensitive to how your message comes across.